Skip to content

 if not isinstance(path, str) or not path:

-raise ValueError("The 'path' must be a non-empty string.")
+message="Argument 'path' must be a non-empty string.",

 # First check disabled by path